 However, it’ll take a real commitment from you, so to help, we’ve got a few quick learning tips!

 - Set Realistic Goals: Don’t try to learn the whole language in one go.
 Start learning in small bursts.
 Better yet, categorise what you want to learn.
 For example, say you want to learn how to read a menu and order food in French.
 Set yourself a small list of phrases and words that enables you to order your favourite dishes.
-Let’s say, a burger, fries and a coke, and words such as thank you, please and goodbye.
+Let’s say, a burger, fries and a coke, along with words such as thank you, please and goodbye.

 - Rinse & Repeat: Now that you know how to order food, your next step is to practice daily.
 Record on your phone, play it back, write words down.
 Reading over a word or phrase means nothing.
 It takes dedication and practice to learn a language.